-The core ingredients generally consist of beef, chicken, pig, soy bean, soft tofu, mint, eggs, chili powder, fermented cabbage, pork slices and plenty of garlic.
+The core ingredients generally consist of beef, chicken, pig, soybean, soft tofu, mint, eggs, chilli powder, fermented cabbage, pork slices and plenty of garlic.
 Also ox cheek, pork belly, grilled aubergine, rice, bean-shoots, mushrooms, potatoes, carrots and dough which is used for dumplings.
 One important factor I noticed whilst eating in South Korea was I never came away bloated.
 I always felt content and full.
 The cuisines are one of the healthiest food dishes I have had in Asia.
-For me the dishes are not complicated and I would encourage anyone to just be open and explore.
+For me, the dishes are not complicated and I would encourage anyone to just be open and explore.

 Gondeure Beoseot Bulgogi